 On both of our excursions we saw several small settlements with beaches along both rivers.
 We had to stay further up the river Tapajos for sure.
 Luckily our boat driver knew the whole area and recommended another half flooded beach with a small guesthouse.
 Imagine our luck: a village of no more than 50 residents, with one restaurant/guesthouse, plenty of white monkeys, colorful birds, cute frogs and us.
 We spent three days in Praia do Pindobal, just sunbathing, swimming and walking about local roads.
 Our guesthouse was basic, but pure luxury.
 All that space, sun, river, nature just for us!
 Fabulous!

 On our last day we wanted to spend some time in Santarem City.
-Large Brazilian cities can be a bit of a hassle, due to security issues.
-But Santarem is relatively small (population 300000) and just like Alter do Chao it felt cozy and friendly.
+It is a relatively small city (population 300000) and just like Alter do Chao it felt cozy and friendly, unlike any large city in Brazil.
 Other than the Fish market we visited on our first excursion there isn’t much else to see and that’s great.
 Santarem is all about the atmosphere.
 There is a nice church Catedral Metropolitana de Santarém and the views of the Amazon River are outstanding.
 We took our late flight to Brasília and couldn’t believe what we had just witnessed.
 Such a pity it will all soon be gone!

 Is our future bright?

 We were flying over the Amazon Forest that stretches halfway to Brasília.
 Everything was so green, beautiful and relaxing.
 And suddenly we could see huge patches of dead fields.
 Our Amazon Forest is being cut?
 I was in shock!
 Who would want to do such a thing?
 An alarm went off in my head: the largest tropical rainforest in the world is in danger!
 Well, all those roads, trains, planes and cars produced in Europe have to come from somewhere.